 Depending on its function, you’ll need to invest in a different type of submersible pump.
 As such a versatile tool, you can find many types of submersible pumps to meet any industry and application.
 Some standard versions include:

-• Water pumps: Manufacturers design water pumps only to collect and move water, leaving behind any particles or contaminants found in silt or other sources.
+- Water pumps: Manufacturers design water pumps only to collect and move water, leaving behind any particles or contaminants found in silt or other sources.
 Wells commonly use these types of submersible pumps, allowing them to provide people with safe water.

-• Dewatering pumps: Opposite water pumps, this pump type removes water from areas without proper drainage.
+- Dewatering pumps: Opposite water pumps, this pump type removes water from areas without proper drainage.
 They are common in crop fields and construction sites where too much water can damage goods or slow down processes.

-• Sump pumps: Sump pumps have the same function as a dewatering pump but have a different configuration and design, making them a unique category.
+- Sump pumps: Sump pumps have the same function as a dewatering pump but have a different configuration and design, making them a unique category.
 You will see them used in homes and businesses, primarily where it floods often.

-• Sewage pumps: Sewage pumps have a specialized design meant to help them accommodate larger water waste particles.
+- Sewage pumps: Sewage pumps have a specialized design meant to help them accommodate larger water waste particles.
 You can find various sizes in this category to help cater to different types of waste removal processes and purposes.

-Invest in Submersible Pumps With GeoForm International
+Discover Submersible Pumps at GeoForm International

 Submersible pumps can help you access, move and treat water efficiently.
 With several essential functions and industry applications, they help many businesses and homes function through daily tasks.